lmeadors/gitty/CONTRIB.md

     git checkout master
     pip3 uninstall gitty
-    pip3 install -e .
+    pip3 install --editable .

 This is a "live" version - as you make changes to the project, running it will be reflected immediately.

+For more info on this: https://setuptools.readthedocs.io/en/latest/userguide/quickstart.html#development-mode

-> NOTE: If you update your python after installing a local version, then remove the old version, things may break - to
+> NOTE #1: If you update your python after installing a local version, then remove the old version, things may
-> fix the problem, run `pip3 install -e .` again.
+> break - to fix the problem, run `pip3 install --editable .` again.

+> NOTE #2: If you modify anything in the `bin` directory, you have to re-run that command, too.

 ### building a distribution